-Notice I taped that part that goes into the wall because it will more than likely get scratched up anyway.
+Notice I taped the part that goes into the wall because it will more than likely get scratched up anyway.
 That part is called the throw latch and yes, I had to look that up!

-Step 2: How to Sand Door Knobs
+Step 2: How to Paint Door Knobs (Prep Work)

-Sanding is probably the most important step in preparing to spray paint door knobs but here is my tip to make it really easy and quick:
+Sanding is probably the most important step in preparing to spray paint door knobs but here is my tip to make it easy and quick:

 Step 3: How to Clean Old Metal Hardware to Spray Paint Door Knobs